Javernaut/MediaFile/README.md

 `git submodule update --init`

 Then you need to setup and execute the ffmpeg-android-maker's script.
-The command used to generate the artifacts for Github Packages looks like this:
+The command used to generate the artifacts for Maven Central looks like this:

 `./ffmpeg-android-maker.sh -dav1d`